mrchow330/Neighborhood-Safety-App/README.md

 For developers, the latest Android builds can be accessed on the Expo Dashboard for the Expo Organization.

+For more info on whether to build or just use Expo Go, see [this article](https://expo.dev/blog/expo-go-vs-development-builds).

 To build yourself, you must be a member of the organization and have an account set up.

 Follow the instuctions below: